CSIS-iLab/tech-policy-database/NETLIFY.md

   ![Site Activity](https://res.cloudinary.com/csisilab/image/upload/v1578601264/site_activity_azttmh.png)

 - If available, click on "Show Log" and review the error message provided by Forestry to determine the error.
+You might need to scroll for a while until the error is visible.
+The error message will appear towards the end of the log.

   ![Forestry Error](https://res.cloudinary.com/csisilab/image/upload/v1578601268/forestry_error_pmwzb0.png)